Egypt's ex-President Mursi lacks treatment as health deteriorates, lawyer says

-CAIRO The life of imprisoned former Egyptian President Mohamed Mursi is in danger because of his deteriorating health and lack of treatment, his lawyer told Reuters on Thursday.
+CAIRO (Reuters) - The life of imprisoned former Egyptian President Mohamed Mursi is in danger because of his deteriorating health and lack of treatment, his lawyer told Reuters on Thursday.

 Muslim Brotherhood leader Mursi, 65, was elected in 2012, then ousted by the military a year later after mass protests against his rule.
 He was immediately detained and was later sentenced to 20 years in jail.